 Personality questionnaires can offer this through asking simple, direct and occupationally relevant questions to get you thinking about your job.
 At Criterion we can also offer reports designed to explore this further, and dig out more information.

-Criterion’s personality questionnaire offers insight into 5 layers of personality; interpersonal style, thinking style, emotional style, motivations and culture fit.
+Our personality assessments (offered through our psychometric assessments platform Psycruit) offers insight into 5 layers of personality; interpersonal style, thinking style, emotional style, motivations and culture fit.
 All of these provide clarity on different aspects of the muddled world of introspection.

 This blog was inspired by a talk at the DOP 2019 conference by Evangelia Demerouti and largely based on a paper she was part of; ‘Crafting a job on a daily basis: Contextual correlates and the link to work engagement’ published in the Journal of Organisational Behaviour.